atoosa-m/Unit-21-Homework/README.md

 - *ERC20Mintable*

 ### Step 2: Create the KaseiCoin Crowdsale Contract
-In this section, I have defined the KaseiCoin crowdsale contract which inherits the following OpenZeppelin contracts:
+Then, I have defined the KaseiCoin crowdsale contract which inherits the following OpenZeppelin contracts:
 - *Crowdsale*
 - *MintedCrowdsale*